 The streets of Acquaviva run almost parallel to each other and are connected by steep ramps such as the picturesque Vicolo del Trabucco, where in ancient times war machines similar to catapults were deposited there.
 To make the village alive are the numerous events that during the year are celebrated, among the most significant there is Sponsalia, the historical re-enactment of the marriage between Forasteria d'Acquaviva and Rainaldo di Brunforte (1234).
 Organized since 1988 between the months of July and August, it provides for the dispute of the Palio del Duca.

 One of the traditional activities of the village is the production of straw baskets, which takes place through a method handed down from generation to generation.
-Of great interest and characteristic is the Museum of the "Pajarola", which houses a collection of baskets, kitchen utensils, dolls made of straw, wicker and natural materials.
+Of great interest and character is the 'Pajarola' Museum, which houses a collection of baskets, kitchen utensils and dolls made from woven straw, wicker and natural materials.

 Among the typical products, in Acquaviva you can taste: cheeses and dairy products, sweet peaches, frustingo (a typical dessert of the Marche based on dried fruit and figs), and various wines (Rosso Piceno DOC, Rosso Piceno Superiore DOC, Falerio DOC, Offida DOC).

 Acquavivan cuisine is marked by authenticity and flavors of yesteryear.
 A stop at lunchtime, either in one of the restaurants in the historic center or in the agritourisms scattered throughout the countryside, allows you to savor traditional local dishes.
 Simple, wholesome foods such as local ham, loin, salami, livers with eggs, pecorino cheese, stracciatelle, pappardelle alla duck muta, rabbit 'ncip-'nciap, stuffed olives, and mutton skewers.